 I remember at the time being furious to find someone out there was taking credit for the art I'd created.
 I'd email them; complaining, either asking them to credit me or take it down.
 Most of the time they'd just take it down.
 The shame of being found out was normally enough to make these people comply.

 What do these people have to gain?

 Years ago, the main concern from artists would be having their art copied or traced by another amateur and simply not giving credit.
 This still happens, but these days it typically doesn't worry me.
-A lot of the time it's just kids online wanting to emulate art for fun and aren't looking for trick anyone or profit from the endeavour.
+A lot of the time it's just kids online wanting to emulate art for fun and aren't necessarily looking for trick anyone or profit from the endeavour.

 Then there's those who steal another's artwork and pass it off as their own for kudos.
 If someone wants to fake being better than they are by trying to fool others, they are doing themselves more harm than they think.
 This type of art thief subconsciously reinforces the fact that they are a loser who's too lazy to put in the work themselves, so resorts to shortcuts- leeching off others and being deceitful in an attempt to gain external validation.
 Being that way will not get them far in life.
 They might get a few 'likes' on social media, but then how sad to feel as though your self-worth is tied to a social media platform's 'like' counter?

 The damage this type of thief does to their own sense of self worth is often much worse than damage caused to the artist they've stolen from.
 My advice to this thief is to learn how to draw as good as the artwork you've stolen and taken credit for.
 At least then you wont have to know that deep down you're a cheat who's incapable of achieving great things.
 If you the reason you're stealing is because you simply can't draw despite many years of trying, then perhaps find something else you can get good at and focus on that instead.